keketso-prog/AWS-RE-START-JOURNEY/Project-Gallery/static-website-project.md

 - The thought of expanding or handling more customers?
 Forget it.
 They'd need to hire more people just to manage the phones and paperwork
 - The owner was frustrated and exhausted.
 They needed help, and honestly, we were excited to provide it.

+ # What We Built
+We created a clean, straightforward website where customers can actually book tables and place orders without picking up the phone.
+Nothing fancy or overcomplicated—just a solid solution that works.

 # How We Built It
 We built Marble Bistro's website using a combination of AWS services that work together to create a reliable, secure, and efficient platform.
 Here's a breakdown of our technical approach